 - Years of experience completing distribution network design and the expertise to translate network modeling from the strategic to the tactical

 - Capable of future-state, strategic thinking around global trade

-- Knowledgeable of key technology and simulation tools – this is not a spreadsheet exercise
+- Knowledgeable of key emerging technologies, supply chain network design software, prescriptive analytics and simulation tools – this is not a spreadsheet exercise

 - A one-stop-shop partner that can execute on all ends of the network to improve chances of success in a cost-effective and speedy manner

-- Ability to think ahead and execute contingency planning, so your company can stay on track no matter what challenges arise
+- Risk mitigation and the ability to think ahead and execute contingency planning, so your company can stay on track with product lines no matter what challenges arise